Leonardo2718/lua-vermelha/README.md

 # Lua Vermelha

-Lua Vermelha is an implementation of the [Lua](http://www.lua.org) language, version 5.3.3, with a Just-In-Time (JIT) compiler built from [Eclipse OMR](https://github.com/eclipse/omr) compiler technology.
+Lua Vermelha is an implementation of [Lua](http://www.lua.org) 5.3 with a Just-In-Time (JIT) compiler built from
+[Eclipse OMR](https://github.com/eclipse/omr) compiler technology.

 It is designed to integrate into the [PUC-Rio Lua](http://www.lua.org) virtual